ArthurJ01/MiniGit/readme.md

 # Minigit
-This project is a re-implementation of git, mostly following gits internal structure.
+This project is a recreation of git, mostly following gits internal structure.

 # Goals
 This was created as a learning exercise, to enhance my C++ skills as well as help me understand how git works internally, I also tried using a makefile for this project to learn a bit about make.
 Focus has not been on code structure or performance.